CSCfi/csc-user-guide/docs/cloud/rahti/gpu.md

 oc process -f https://raw.githubusercontent.com/tdeneke/rahti-ml-examples/tf2-imdb-cuda/rahti-ml-example-cuda-template.yaml | oc create -f -
 ```

-You can then follow the deployment of the application and its components from the Rathi console or using `oc status`, and interact with the application using the UI at <your-application-route>/docs.
+You can then follow the deployment of the application and its components from the Rahti console or using `oc status`, and interact with the application using the UI at <your-application-route>/docs.
 The route your application has been deployed to can be found from the Rahti console or using `oc get routes`.

 After exploring and testing the example deployment it can be cleaned up as:
 ```bash